emmaggie/SPINDLE_ZOO/README.md

 ### SPINDLE ZOO
 Scripts and plots from: "The Spindle Zoo: A comparative analysis of spindle morphometrics across metazoans."

 In the spirit of open science, complete R and Python code generated in the course of data analysis is deposited here.
+We are working on making the raw data (images) available too.

 You are free to use data and code for scientific and educational purposes.
 We only ask you to cite the paper!

 ####DATA FILES
+All data files are in the folder [Final/Data](https://github.com/emmaggie/SPINDLE_ZOO/tree/master/Final/Data).
 The raw data file is: **ZOODATA_140923.xlsx**.

 There is a number of modified files we saved along the way.
 They are all in this directory. **df2_original_for_SQL.csv** contains mostly 'clean' data.
 The same is true for **original.csv**.
 They differ with respect to the types of categorical columns. **original.csv** has 41 columns.
 All catergorical columns have a an equivalent ending with 'CAT', which encodes strings (words) with integers.